unifiedjs/unified-engine/readme.md

     is given)
     — Whether to search for ignore files
 *   [`ignorePath`][ignore-path] (`string`, optional)
-    — File-path to an ignore file to load
+    — Filepath to an ignore file to load
 *   [`silentlyIgnore`][silently-ignore] (`boolean`, default: `false`)
     — Skip given files if they are ignored
 *   [`plugins`][options-plugins] (`Array|Object`, optional)